Birding tours South Africa and birdwatching Cape Town, pelagic birdwatching, ecotours and birding breaks.

 GP5 Gauteng, Mountains and Wetlands Routes

-For all tours, the price is inclusive of Hotel/Guest House pick up/drop off.
+For all tours, the price is inclusive of Hotel/Guest House pick up/drop off (for details, please see our Prices page).
 In respect of all overnight tours the price is inclusive of entrance fees, meals and accommodation.

 The tours listed are an indication of options.
 They can be customised to meet your specific needs.
 Tours are run at a pace to suit you.